 - Optimization based on least cost equipment and infrastructure for timely harvest, densification, storage and transport of the biomass,

-- Development of regional and national strategies for locating biomass power plants and organization of supply chains with respect to cost and availability.
+- Development of regional and national strategies for locating biomass power plants and organization of biomass supply chains with respect to cost and availability.

-Biomass feedstock cost constitutes about 35-50 percent of the total production cost of power.
+Agricultural biomass feedstock cost constitutes about 35-50 percent of the total production cost of power.
 The actual percentage depends upon agricultural biomass species, yield, location, climate, local economy, and the type of systems used for harvesting, gathering and packaging, processing, storage, and transportation.
 Biomass can be collected in a distributed system at the agricultural farms.
 The collected biomass is transported either a short distance (10-40 km) or a long distance for storage and/or pre-processing.

 Originally posted 2015-10-03 13:00:21.
 Republished by Blog Post Promoter